monsieurbiz/redirectionio-proxy/README.md

 ```

 Flavor can be `nano` if `pico` is too small, or `XS/S` to avoid shared CPU or for a more stable instance for high traffic

+Be careful!
+We use our repository to deploy the proxies!
+Clone it and use your own if needed!

 ### Environment variables